-In the third quarter of 2019, we started generating insignificant amount of revenue from commercial sales of roxadustat drug product in China.
-We do not expect to generate significant revenue from product sales.
-We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
+In the third quarter of 2019, we started generating revenue from commercial sales of roxadustat drug product in China.
+Even with the expectation of increases in revenue from drug product sales, we anticipate that we will continue to generate losses for the foreseeable future.
+We expect increase in our operating expenses as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
 To date, we have funded certain portions of our research and development and manufacturing efforts in China and Europe through outside parties.
 There is no guarantee that sufficient funds will be available to continue to fund these development efforts through commercialization or otherwise.
 Although our share of expenses for roxadustat will decrease as a result of AstraZeneca funding all non-China collaboration expenses not reimbursed by Astellas, we expect our research and development expenses to continue to increase as we invest in our other programs.
-We are subject to all the risks related to the development and commercialization of novel therapeutics, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We anticipate that we will need substantial additional funding in connection with our continuing operations.
+We are subject to all the risks related to the development and commercialization of novel therapeutics, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business, such as from the COVID-19 pandemic or other factors outlined under Part II, Item 1A "Risk Factors" in this Quarterly Report on Form 10-Q. We anticipate that we will need substantial additional funding in connection with our continuing operations.